 - Full cutoff: Full cutoff fixtures do not emit any upward light (at or above 90 degrees) and up to 10% of their light at or above 80 degrees.
-They create the narrowest spread of light and provide the greatest glare reduction. - Cutoff: Cutoff fixtures emit up to 2.5% of their light upward (at or above 90 degrees) and up to 10% of their light at or above 80 degrees.
-They create a slightly wider spread of light and provide some glare reduction. - Semi Cutoff: Semi-cutoff fixtures emit up to 5% of their light upward (at or above 90 degrees), and up to 20% of their light at or above 80 degrees.
-They create a wider spread of light and provide less glare reduction. - Non Cutoff: Non-cutoff fixtures emit light in all directions.
-They create the widest spread of light and provide no glare reduction.
+They create the narrowest spread of light. - Cutoff: Cutoff fixtures emit up to 2.5% of their light upward (at or above 90 degrees) and up to 10% of their light at or above 80 degrees.
+They create a slightly wider spread of light. - Semi Cutoff: Semi-cutoff fixtures emit up to 5% of their light upward (at or above 90 degrees), and up to 20% of their light at or above 80 degrees.
+They create a wider spread of light. - Non Cutoff: Non-cutoff fixtures emit light in all directions.
+They create the widest spread of light.